-As Associate Conductor of the Houston Symphony Franz was recently honored as the first member of the Symphony conducting staff with the Raphael Fliegel Award for Visionary Leadership.
-It was presented to him in recognition of his immense success in advancing the organizations educational and community engagement activities.
-He continues to lead the Symphony in a broad range of creative educational and family concerts, including its summer neighborhood concert series, an outreach program dedicated to bringing music to all of Houston’s communities.
-Recent highlights include the world premiere of music from the iconic TV series School House Rock for orchestra.
-During his tenure, attendance at family and educational concerts has almost doubled.
+This season Franz celebrates his 12th year as Associate Conductor of the Houston Symphony where he was recently honored as the first member of the orchestra conducting staff with the Raphael Fliegel Award for Visionary Leadership.
+It was presented to him in recognition of his immense success in advancing the organization’s education and community engagement activities.
+A tireless ambassador for music education, he has positively impacted student concert attendance during his tenure and has led the Symphony in a broad range of creative, education and engaging family concerts including its summer neighborhood concert series and outreach programs dedicated to bringing music to all of Houston’s communities.

 Franz is committed to mentoring the next generation of conductors.
 His annual Art of Conducting workshop at the Fairbanks Summer Arts Festival, has resulted in numerous practicing conductors from across North America deepen their awareness of their craft.
 Franz was honored to bring the orchestra to Denali National Park and Preserve for a performance that marked the first time an orchestra had performed there.

 As Founder and Music Director of the Idaho Orchestra Institute, now in its third year, Franz takes young musicians on an exploration of major orchestral repertoire in a program that explores the complete musician.